Mike Tomlin

-Michael Pettaway Tomlin (born March 15, 1972) is an American football coach who is the head coach for the Pittsburgh Steelers of the National Football League (NFL).
-Since joining the Steelers in 2007, he has led the team to ten playoff runs, seven division titles, three AFC Championship Games, two Super Bowl appearances, and a title in Super Bowl XLIII.
-At age 36, Tomlin became the youngest head coach to win the Super Bowl, a record which was later beaten by Sean McVay in Super Bowl LVI.
-Tomlin has never had a losing record during his 16 seasons as a head coach, which is the longest current streak in the NFL.
+Michael Pettaway Tomlin (born March 15, 1972) is an American professional football coach who is the head coach of the Pittsburgh Steelers in the National Football League (NFL).
+Since joining the Steelers in 2007, he has led the team to 12 playoff appearances, seven division titles, three AFC Championship Games, two Super Bowl appearances, and a title in Super Bowl XLIII.
+At age 36, Tomlin became the youngest head coach to win the Super Bowl, a record which was later broken by Sean McVay in Super Bowl LVI.
+Tomlin holds the record for most consecutive non-losing seasons to begin a coaching career with 18 and has never had a losing season.
+Only Tom Landry (21) and Bill Belichick (19) have had longer such streaks at any point in their coaching careers.
+Upon Belichick's departure from the New England Patriots following the 2023 season, Tomlin became the NFL's longest-tenured active head coach.
+Following Gregg Popovich's departure from the San Antonio Spurs following the 2025 season, Tomlin became the longest-tenured active head coach in the "Big Four" sports leagues.

 Early life

 Tomlin was born in Hampton, Virginia, the younger of two sons; his brother, Eddie, is three and a half years older.
-Their father, Ed Tomlin, played football at Hampton Institute in the 1960s, was drafted by the Baltimore Colts, and later played for the Montreal Alouettes in the Canadian Football League.
-The elder Tomlin died in January 2012 from an apparent heart attack in Ocala, Florida, at the age of 63.
+His father, Ed Tomlin, played football at Hampton Institute in the 1960s, was drafted by the Baltimore Colts, and later played for the Montreal Alouettes in the Canadian Football League.
+The elder Tomlin died in January 2012 from an apparent heart attack in Ocala, Florida, at age 63.
 However, Tomlin hardly knew his birth father and was raised by his mother and stepfather, Julia and Leslie Copeland, who married when Tomlin was six years old.

 Tomlin graduated in 1990 from Denbigh High School in Newport News, Virginia.
-He graduated from the College of William and Mary, becoming a member of Kappa Alpha Psi fraternity.
-As a wide receiver, he was a second-team All-Yankee Conference selection in 1994.
+He graduated from the College of William and Mary with a sociology degree in 1995, becoming a member of Kappa Alpha Psi fraternity.
+As a wide receiver, Tomlin was a second-team All-Yankee Conference selection in 1994.

 Coaching career

 College football

 Tomlin's coaching career began in 1995 as the wide receiver coach at Virginia Military Institute under head coach Bill Stewart.
 Tomlin spent the 1996 season as a graduate assistant at the University of Memphis, where he worked with the defensive backs and special teams.
 Following a brief stint on the University of Tennessee at Martin's coaching staff, Tomlin was hired by Arkansas State University in 1997 to coach its defensive backs.
-Tomlin stayed there for two seasons, before being hired as defensive backs coach by the University of Cincinnati.
+He stayed there for two seasons, before being hired as defensive backs coach by the University of Cincinnati.